Adding a Fire Pit to Vinyl Deck Surfaces

 Consider adding a base

 To protect your vinyl deck membrane from heat damage or sparks, install a fireproof base of paving stones, tiles, or other material.
-You can add a fire pit base that complements your deck, while keeping the surface in prime condition.
-Adding a base may also let you explore more option when it comes to the type of fire pit you wish to install.
+You can add a fire pit base that complements your deck while keeping the surface in prime condition.
+Adding a base over vinyl deck surfaces may also let you explore more options when it comes to the type of fire pit you wish to install.

 Don’t forget safety for vinyl decks

-Once your fire pit is correctly installed on your vinyl deck, before you fire it up you’ll need to consider safety.
+Once your fire pit is correctly installed on your vinyl deck surface, before you fire it up you’ll need to consider safety.
 For one, a fire extinguisher within reach.
 Second, a wood fire should be covered with a screen to cut back on sparks escaping.

 Of course, a fire pit could look even better if it was combined with a brand new vinyl deck surface.
-Now is the time to book a Tufdek™ consultation, before all the professional deck contractors are book for the spring.
+Now is the time to book a Tufdek™ consultation, before all the professional deck contractors are booked for the next few months.